 The perception gap in this data is wide.
 Finance professionals broadly agree that AI is consequential.
 Very few feel ready for it.

-Only 37 percent of accounting firms invest in AI training, according to a Karbon survey of accounting professionals.
-(Karbon State of AI in Accounting 2025.
-Note: this is a vendor survey of Karbon's own user base, so it may skew toward firms already engaged with AI.)
+The AICPA and CIMA Future-Ready Finance Survey (n=1,446) found that 88 percent of finance professionals believe AI will be the most transformative technology they face, but only 8 percent feel "very well prepared" to use it.
+In the same survey, 56 percent identify generative AI as the most prominent skills gap in the profession today.
+(AICPA and CIMA) Meanwhile, only 37 percent of accounting firms invest in AI training, according to a Karbon survey of accounting professionals (Karbon State of AI in Accounting 2025.
+Note: vendor survey of its own user base, so it may skew toward firms already engaged with AI).

 The gap between the 88 percent who believe AI is transformative and the 37 percent investing in training is where the friction is.
 A firm that has seen the headline numbers and decided AI matters, but has not yet assigned time or budget to act on it, is running a risk.
 Tools are getting more capable.
 Firms that invested early will show measurably different output per person within the next two or three years.
 The ones watching from the sidelines will notice it when they lose staff or clients to firms that did.